 - crafting a governance model around digital transformation.

 Disruptor’s MindsetLeaders are not only expected to cope with change, they are expected to lead change.
-But to truly lead, one needs to challenge the status quo and often disrupt a business-as-usual mindset.
+But to truly exhibit digital leadership skills, one needs to challenge the status quo and often disrupt a business-as-usual mindset.
 To this end, leaders typically feel a sense of urgency to reinvent their strategy and, if required, even cannibalize their own products and services by reimagining a new business model.
-Leaders know that the digital age, if they don’t take the initiative and disrupt their own business model, someone else will.
+Leaders know that in the digital age, if they don’t take the initiative and disrupt their own business model, someone else will.

 In a conversation with HBR’s Angelia Herrin, Workfront CEO Alex Shootman says that based on a recent survey it has been found out that “only eight percent of companies’ CEOs believe that their business model will remain economically viable if their industry continues to digitize at its current course and speed.”